 You can provide a measure of protection by having a healthy lifestyle.
 Not smoking, moderating alcohol intake, having a healthy diet, and exercising regularly are a few of the things you can do to reduce your chances of experiencing a major illness.

-You also want to be protected by having the right types and amount of insurance coverage.
+You also want to be protected by having the right types and amounts of insurance coverage.
 Having a comprehensive major medical insurance policy is the best financial protection you can have against illness.
 Even if you have to select a high-deductible health plan, it’s a better alternative than having no protection at all.
 Prolonged cancer treatment can run into hundreds of thousands of dollars in medical expenses and lead to financial devastation that will wipe away years of saving for retirement.

 Having a critical illness insurance policy is also another measure of protection that’s good to have in place.
 CII policies are designed to pay you a cash benefit if you suffer from a critical illness like those described above and others named in your policy.
 This money can pay for deductibles, co-payments, expenses not covered by your major medical policy, and a host of other costs you’ll incur from you or a loved one having a critical illness.

-According to U.S. News & World Report, the national annual median cost of long term care now ranges from $102,200 for a private room in a nursing home to $19,500 for adult day health care services (based on five days per week per year), according to the Cost of Care Survey 2019 by Genworth Financial.
+According to U.S. News & World Report, the national annual median cost of long-term care now ranges from $102,200 for a private room in a nursing home to $19,500 for adult day health care services (based on five days per week per year), according to the Cost of Care Survey 2019 by Genworth Financial.
 A semi-private room ran $7,513 a month, or $90,156 per year.

 Medicare doesn’t cover long-term care costs, and you have to spend all of your assets, including the money from the sale of your home, before Medicaid will pick up any of the costs.
 Everything you’ve saved for retirement would need to be spent.
 And at today’s cost of care, it would go quickly.